Skip to content

 setup_node_pg

-Configures the connection parameters to a postgres installation.
+Configures the connection parameters to a PostgreSQL installation.

 return setup_node_pg({